 - Students who successfully completed a previous A.P.
 Social Studies course with a B or higher are approved to continue.

 - For students who have not completed A.P.
 U.S. History:

-Taking the A.P. test is a requirement for each course.
+Taking the national A.P. test is a requirement for each A. P. course.
 The cost of the test will be charged to the student billing account.

 A.P.
 U.S. History is a full-year course which is only open to sophomores by invitation.
 The course will satisfy the U.S. History requirement.
 The students in this class will be expected to perform at an honors level.
 There will be supplemental reading, intensive writing and preparation for the A.P.
 Test.
 Taking the A.P. test is required and it entails a fee.

 Prerequisites: A.P.
-U.S. History is a full-year course open to sophomores who have earned an A in both Freshman World History and a B+ or higher in English I. If space is limited preference will be given to the highest performing students.
+U.S History is by invitation only to freshmen with the first semester grades of A in World History and a B+ or higher in English I. If space is limited preference will be given to the highest performing students.

 A.P.
 Government is a full-year college-level political science class open to juniors and seniors who have met departmental admittance requirements.
 The major topics of consideration are the following: constitutional underpinnings of American government; political beliefs and behavior; political parties and interest groups; institutions and policy processes of our national government; and civil rights and civil liberties.